 In order to filter the must-see travel attractions in Tokyo and the rest of Japan, I used the incredibly useful Guides by Lonely Planet app.
 The app is free to download from both the Android Play Store as well as the Apple App Store.

 The Guides app lets you download full-fledged travel guides for 100+ cities across the globe.
-This will be of huge assistance to you while traveling solo to Japan.
+This will be of huge assistance to you while travelling solo to Japan.
 You can bookmark your favourite places for ready reference and check the location of every major spot in the city through offline maps.

 Traveling Solo to Japan: My Journey